Kong/docs.konghq.com/app/enterprise/2.4.x/plugin-development/custom-logic.md

 invoked by {{site.ee_product_name}} at different phases when it processes traffic.

 The first parameter they take is always `self`.
-All functions except `init_worker` can receive a second parameter which is a table with the plugin configuration.
+All functions except `init_worker` can receive a table with the plugin configuration as a second parameter.

 ## Module